EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 The cost to become an official sponsor of Korea Blockchain Week is $50K with no booth, and $100K with booth.
 There are more sponsorship levels that range up to $400K.
 I have not included these in the request, but I would like to receive sincere feedback and thoughts on whether we should sponsor this larger event.
 You may learn more about Korea Blockchain Week 2022 and the Sponsor packages [on their website.](https://koreablockchainweek.com/)

 Although we would like to have sponsored ETH Seoul, they are unfortunately at capacity.
-However, it should be noted that we also have two major hackathons already planned or in planning that are ETH-community focused, which begin as soon as these events in Korea end.
+However, it should be noted that we also have three major hackathons already planned or in planning that are ETH-community focused, which begin as soon as these events in Korea end.
 In other words, you can expect the next few months to be very crazy and event-packed for the Evmos ecosystem.

 An additional expense request for airfare and hotel for the core team was removed at the request of a team member.
 If the community believes that these expenses should be covered by the pool, please indicate that in the comments.